odersky/sips/drafts/inlinemeta.md

  3. Names that reference local type definitions become term references of type `scala.meta.Type`.

-In other words, definitions that are statically available outside meta scopes remain available in meta scopes, term and type parameters of enclosing inline methods become available as their representations, and inline values and methods change their type by having `inline` annotations inverted.
+In other words, definitions that are statically available outside meta scopes remain available in meta scopes, term and type arguments of enclosing inline methods become available as their representations, and inline values and methods change their type by having `inline` annotations inverted.

+As a consequence of how inline reductions work, by-value term parameters of encloding inline methods will be passed to macro scopes as trees representing references to temporary variables generated to respect by-value semantics.
+In order for a macro scope to get access to representations of actual arguments of an enclosing inline method, corresponding parameters need to be declared as by-name, e.g. `inline def async[T](x: => T): T = meta { ... }`.
+A representation of a `this` reference always follows the by-value scheme, and in order to obtain an actual prefix of an enclosing inline application, one should use the functionality of `scala.meta.semantic.Context`.

 ## Meta Expansion